 Career options in SEO

-A typical career path in SEO will see you starting out as a junior SEO executive.
+A typical career path in SEO will see you starting out as a trainee or junior SEO executive.
 Much of your learning will take place ‘on the job’, carrying out work for clients under the supervision of someone more experienced.
-You can then work your way up from SEO executive to SEO manager, SEO manager to SEO director, and many choose either to start their own agency or become a freelance SEO consultant.
+You can then work your way up from SEO executive to SEO manager, SEO manager to SEO director.
+Many SEO professionals choose either to start their own agency or become a freelance SEO consultant.

 From the beginning, you can choose from several ways of working in SEO: